AR Point&Click: An Interface for Setting Robot Navigation Goals: Qualitative Analysis

-Though \textbf{H1} was not affirmed, the perceived safety of the \textbf{AR Point\&Click} may be a key factor in its adoption as the AR headset allowed users to look at the robot instead of looking down at a \textbf{Tablet} interface or being in close proximity to the robot in the \textbf{Person Following} interface.
-A participant (R11) found that \textit{"you can observe the motion of the robot"} with the \textbf{AR Point\&Click} interface while also stating that \textit{"It was a little bit scary"} to have the robot follow them with the \textbf{Person Following} interface.

-An interesting observation was that the majority of the participants expressed their preference for the \textbf{AR Point\&Click} interface, despite the fact that it did not perform significantly better than \textbf{Person Following} in any of the metrics.
-This result might be a novelty effect of the AR technology, which motivates long-term studies.
+Though \textbf{H1} was not affirmed, the perceived safety of the \textbf{AR Point\&Click} may be a key factor in its adoption as the AR headset allowed users to look at the robot instead of away at a \textbf{Tablet} or being in close proximity to the robot in the \textbf{Person Following} interface.
+A participant (R11) found that \textit{"you can observe the motion of the robot"} with the \textbf{AR Point\&Click} interface while also stating that \textit{"It was a little bit scary"} when using the \textbf{Person Following} interface.
+An interesting observation was that most of the participants expressed a preference for the \textbf{AR Point\&Click} interface, even though it did not perform significantly better than \textbf{Person Following} in any metric.
+As well, the participants are of similar ages and all but one had prior experience in robotics.
+These results might be a novelty effect of AR technology, which motivates long-term studies.